Applying for disability benefits for Irritable Bowel Syndrome (IBS) is sometimes your only chance at living a full and active life.

 Benefits from the CPP include monthly payments to you and your dependent children.
-This will allow you to leave work for a significant period of time to focus on your treatment and ease any financial burdens brought about by your condition.
+This will allow you to leave work for a period of time to focus on your treatment and ease any financial burdens brought about by your condition.

 The common mistake that most people make when applying for CPP disability benefits is that they only do the “bare minimum.”
-This entails submitting all the required documents, completely filling up the forms, and following every prescription of Service Canada to a T. While that may already seem like you put a lot of hard work into your application, it is not enough.
+This entails submitting all the required documents, filling out the forms, and following every prescription of Service Canada to a T. While that may already seem like you put a lot of hard work into your application, it is not enough.
 The secret to winning disability benefits is to go beyond doing the bare minimum.

 Long-Term Disability Insurance Benefits for IBS

 Canadian workers are also likely to have disability insurance as part of their employee benefits.
-You should take a look at whether or not your policy includes long-term disability insurance benefits, which usually comes in the form of employment insurance (EI), monthly payments, and paid sick leave.
+You should take a look at whether or not your policy includes long-term disability insurance benefits, which usually come in the form of employment insurance (EI), monthly payments, and paid sick leave.
 These types of benefits are often not available under short-term insurance plans that are cheaper.

 For self-employed individuals, you will have to buy a policy from an insurance company yourself.
-You are not insured as part of a group as is the case with employees of a company.
+You are not insured as part of a group, as is the case with employees of a company.